olgabot/permission-letters/README.rst

 	- Uses `classic` style
 	- Added page numbers with "Page 3 of 4" at bottom right footer
 - Output and usage
-	- Added a `Makefile` to `make all` for the publications because it's pretty tedious otherwise.
+	- Added a `Makefile` to `make cv` for the publications because it's pretty tedious otherwise.
 		- If you try to switch between BibTeX and Bib**La**TeX, it will complain that BibLaTeX didn't create the `.bbl` file.
 So, `make all` calls `make clean` which removes all `.aux`, `.blg` and `.bbl` files so that you start fresh every time.
-	- Creates a new pdf for the year and the month, so you can keep track of CVs over time.
-E.g. `olga-botvinnik-cv.tex` will get a pdf of `olga-botvinnik-cv-2016-12.pdf` for
+    - Makefile also has `make coverletter` which iterates over the `.tex` files in the `potential-advisors` folder and creates a single coverletter + cv file with the advisor's name, e.g. `olga-botvinnik-cv-example-advisor.pdf`